My Story

 Do you need a mentor?

 If you have one, that’s great!
 Colleges and universities got wise and started assigning mentors to new faculty.
 Not all mentors are equal.
 Some are great at helping you to understand your academic workplace.
 Indifference, lack of time, and different areas of expertise are common shortcomings of assigned mentors.
 Tenure and promotion applications and post-tenure reviews are sticking points where faculty members often need help getting to the next career phase.
 Tenure is special.
-In my career, I had to appeal tenure and promotion denial decisions more than once.
+I have had to appeal tenure and promotion denial decisions in my career more than once.
 More importantly, when my university downsized and fired me as a tenured faculty member and a current NSF PI, I successfully sued them for breach of contract.

-View my Consulting Services Page for information about my grant consulting services which can include mentoring or tenure and promotion assistance.
+View my Consulting Services Page for information about my grant consulting services, including mentoring or tenure and promotion assistance.
 The Grant Science Lab is where all of you life science postdocs, researchers, academic professionals, and faculty can learn from my experiences to further your professional development.
-If you are not in the life sciences, that’s fine too.
-One important skill that many of us in the STEM fields lack is the ability to explain our research to colleagues outside our narrow fields, even within the sciences.
+If you are not in the life sciences, that’s fine, too.
+One crucial skill many of us in the STEM fields lack is the ability to explain our research to colleagues outside our narrow fields, even within the sciences.

 Now that you’ve read this far and want more information about grant writing for researchers and other academics, please email me using the contact form.
-I am putting my newsletter, The Grant Science Journal, into retirement.
-With referrals, private clients who find me, and subcontracting through consulting firms, I find I have plenty of work.
-Email marketing has its place–everybody loves a sale, but most of the time it’s promotional puffery, which I detest.
-Pushing back the frontiers of science is your job, especially now in the waning days of the Covid-19 pandemic and worries about the next one on the horizon.
-My role is to help you do that with sound advice.
+Since I am semi-retired, referrals from other consultants, private clients who find me, and subcontracting through consulting firms provide me with plenty of work.
+Pushing back the frontiers of science is your job after the recent COVID-19 pandemic.
+My role is to help you do that with sound advice with a dose of life experience.

 Kind Regards,